You Broke My Heart So I Busted Your Jaw

 You Broke My Heart So ...
-I Busted Your Jaw is an album by Spooky Tooth, first released in 1973 on Island Records.
+I Busted Your Jaw is the fifth studio album by Spooky Tooth, first released in 1973 on Island Records.
 It was the first album to be released after the band re-formed, following their 1970 breakup.
 Founding guitarist Luther Grosvenor did not rejoin the band, as he had joined Mott the Hoople as a guitarist, adopting the stage name of Ariel Bender.
 Grosvenor was replaced by Mick Jones, who later co-founded Foreigner, while founding drummer Mike Kellie was replaced by Bryson Graham.
 The album was remastered and re-released on compact disc (CD) by Repertoire in January 2005, with a bonus track.
+The album would peak at number 178 on the Billboard Album Chart in The States.